BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A2_0_Compiling_Bitcoin_from_Source.md

 ### Step 1: Update Your System

-Fir, update the system using:
+First, update the system using:
 ```
 $ sudo apt-get update
 ```